andrew24601/usx/README.md

 ## Dynamic content

-USX supports dynamic content by passing functions in the places where values are accepted in combination with calling the updateUI function.
+USX supports dynamic content by passing functions in the places where values are accepted in combination with calling the usx.update function.

 ~~~~
-Const x = <div>Hello {()=>text}</div>
+const x = <div>Hello {()=>text}</div>
 ~~~~

-This will evaluate the function at point of creation of the element, and will also be automatically recalculated when the updateUI function is executed.
+This will evaluate the function at point of creation of the element, and will also be automatically recalculated when the usx.update function is executed.

 ~~~~
-Let text = “World”;
+let text = “World”;
-Const x = <div>Hello {()=>text}</div>
+const x = <div>Hello {()=>text}</div>
-Text = “Pig Monkey”;
+text = “Pig Monkey”;
-updateUI();
+usx.update();
 ~~~~

-Needing to remember to call updateUI would be irritating, so USX also automagically inserts an invocation to updateUI after any event handler inserted with USX.
+Needing to remember to call usx.update would be irritating, so USX also automagically inserts an invocation to usx.update after any event handler inserted with USX.

 So a complete example might be: